Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 Multiprocessing with a Simple Sine
 ==================================

-This introductory tutorial demonstrates the capability to perform ensembles of calculations in parallel using :doc:`libEnsemble<../introduction>` with Python"s multiprocessing.
+This tutorial demonstrates the capability to perform ensembles of calculations in parallel using :doc:`libEnsemble<../introduction>`.

-The foundation of writing libEnsemble routines is accounting for at least three components:
+When writing libEnsemble workflows, account for three components:

     1. A :ref:`generator function<api_gen_f>`, that produces values for simulations
     2. A :ref:`simulator function<api_sim_f>`, that performs simulations based on values from the generator function